-Financial instruments included in the condensed consolidated interim statements of financial position are measured either at fair value or amortized cost.
+Financial instruments included in the consolidated statements of financial position are measured either at fair value or amortized cost.
 Estimated fair values for financial instruments are designed to approximate amounts for which the instruments could be exchanged in an arm's-length transaction between knowledgeable and willing parties.

-The carrying values of cash, accounts receivable, accounts payable to related parties, and accounts payable and accrued liabilities approximate their fair values due to the short terms to maturity of the instruments.
+The carrying values of cash, receivable, related party payable, and accounts payable and accrued liabilities approximate their fair values due to the short terms to maturity of the instruments.
 Marketable securities in the form of common shares of listed companies are valued based on quoted market prices for identical assets in an active market.

-Debt instruments are valued at the approximate carrying value as the discount rate on these instruments approximate the Company's credit risk.
+Debt instruments are valued at the approximate carrying value as discount rate on these instruments approximate the Company's credit risk.